Sony’s Organizational Structure & Its Characteristics (An Analysis)

 6. Other Areas

-Sony’s Organizational Structure: Advantages & Disadvantages
+Sony’s Structure: Advantages & Disadvantages

 Flexibility is a key advantage of Sony’s matrix organizational structure.
 For example, the linkages among function-based groups and business-type divisions enable the company to responsively address market demand.
 Sony’s corporate structure also has the advantage of resource focus on specific businesses or product types.
 The business-type divisions enable the company to focus its efforts and resources to support innovation and product development, which is among Sony’s intensive growth strategies and necessary for the company’s generic competitive strategy.

-A disadvantage of Sony’s organizational structure is the limited flexibility of the geographic units of the business.
+A disadvantage of Sony’s company structure is the limited flexibility of the geographic units of the business.
 Nonetheless, the company has subsidiaries in various countries, especially the United States.
 Still, Sony can improve its organizational structure by increasing the autonomy of some of its groups, such as the sales and marketing function in Europe.

 References